fahimtran/ugahacks6/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** fahimtran, ugahacks6, fahimtran, fahimfjeylanitran@gmail.com, project_title, project_description
+*** fahimtran, ugahacks6, fahimtran, priceengine1@gmail.com, Price Engine, project_description
 -->